Washable Air Filters: Can You Actually Reuse It?

-Your old air filters will grow dirtier over time, and as they collect more passing particles they become less effective.
-Washable filters provide a simple, affordable tool of air system protection.
+Reusable air filters provide a simple, affordable tool for HVAC system protection.
+When you have cleanable filters installed, then HVAC filter efficiency rises after washing them out.
 Air filters will require maintenance, and if you are not replacing the filter, then you will need to wash it consistently.
-When washable air filters are not kept clean, then the effects burden both home air quality and budget.
+When air filters are not kept clean, then the burden affects both home indoor air quality and budget.

 Air Filter MERV Ratings